Edu92337/Edu92337/README.md

 # 🏄‍♂️ Eduardo Augusto

-Electrical Engineering student with an interest in mathematics, physics, and programming.
+Engineering student with an interest in mathematics, physics, and programming.
 Passionate about problem-solving and competitions.
 ---

 ### 🧰 Languages and Tools